SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    >> reversed
    << // reversed : Array<String> = ["Ewa", "Daniella", "Chris", "Barry", "Alex"]

-Operator functions are described in more detail in :ref:`AdvancedOperators_OperatorFunctions`.
+For more about operator functions, see :ref:`AdvancedOperators_OperatorFunctions`.

 .. _Closures_TrailingClosures:

 Trailing Closures
 -----------------

-If you need to pass a closure expression to a function as the function's final argument, and the closure expression is long, it can sometimes be useful to write it as a :newTerm:`trailing closure` instead.
+If you need to pass a closure expression to a function as the function's final argument and the closure expression is long, it can be useful to write it as a :newTerm:`trailing closure` instead.
 A trailing closure is a closure expression that is written outside of (and *after*) the parentheses of the function call it supports: